 - Assertiveness and healthy boundaries

-- Stress related to work, school, recent retirement, or other life transitions.
+- Stress or burnout related to work, school, recent retirement, or other life transitions.

 - Chronic pain, tension migraines or headaches, Irritable Bowel Syndrome, Fibromyalgia, Chronic Fatigue Syndrome, foot pain syndromes, medically unexplained pain, and symptoms.